 Signs Your Baby Needs Formula Supplementation

-If you’re considering formula at night, it helps to know when breastfeeding alone may not be meeting your baby’s needs.
-Look for evidence-based signs: slow weight gain, frequent hunger cues, or poor diaper output.
-Your baby may also stay fussy after feeds, seem lethargic, or root and suck on hands soon after nursing.
-These patterns can mean the milk transfer isn’t enough right now.
+If you’re considering formula at night, it helps to know when breastfeeding alone may not meet your baby’s needs.
+Watch for slow weight gain, frequent hunger cues, or poor diaper output.

 If you notice these signs, consult a pediatrician promptly.